iamraj007/GitOps_Workshop/README.md

 # GitOps_Workshop

 GitOps workshop with ArgoCD

-This repo contain a ArgoCD Application that will deploy kubernetes apps.
+This repo contain a ArgoCD Application that will deploy a simple kubernetes apps with kustomize.

 Please find the overall structure of app in datails below for overview: